When it comes to your credit, it’s important to know how you stack up. Do you have good credit? Excellent credit? Poor credit? How can you find out?

 While it can be tough to be patient, know that time is on your side when it comes to dealing with bad credit.
 Now is the time to start making good financial choices: pay accounts on time, pay off collections accounts, and refrain from taking on additional debt.
 In just a few years, you can say goodbye to your bad credit rating and hello to a world of financial possibilities.

 Your credit score is an extremely important part of your overall credit file, but it’s only one piece of the pie.
-Lenders, insurance companies, and even employers will place a lot of weight on your score when determining your worthiness.
+Lenders, insurance companies, and some employers will place a lot of weight on the health of your credit when determining your worthiness.

 However, other factors also come into the decision-making process.
 If you have good to excellent credit, make sure that you take the necessary steps to protect it by repaying your loans on time each month, refraining from obtaining more debt than is necessary, and keeping your other bills paid on time to avoid collections accounts.